Klaryce/FinalYearProject/README.md

 There are different versions of the code package and the current package is the last one where the code structure has been changed a lot.
 Please contact the student immediately if the current version of the code package cannot run successfully.
 Many thanks.
 Email: klaryce@qq.com.

-* Note that the running time may be much longer when the code is processed on a different computer, especially the pre-calculations in the original version of composition handling.
-If there is not enough time to wait for it, adding the argument "-f size8-edges4-1QCNs-consistent" may be helpful.
+Note that the running time may be much longer when the code is processed on a different computer, especially the pre-calculations in the original version of composition handling.
+If there is not enough time to wait for the new version to process large QCNs, adding the argument "-f size8-edges4-1QCNs-consistent" may be helpful.
 The output results can be checked from the folder LoopsInfo and Results.